 Incubation Period: Tick-borne disease can be transmitted within 3 – 6 hours of a tick bite.

-Treatment: Use a pair of fine-point tweezers to remove a tick.
+Treatment: Use a pair of fine-point tweezers or tick-specific tweezers to remove a tick.
 To remove, gently pull straight upward, in a slow, steady motion.
 This will prevent the tick’s mouth from breaking off and remaining embedded in the skin.
 After disposing of the tick, gently clean the site of tick attachment with soap and water.

 Recovery: Improved health usually begins within 24 hours and most dogs are completely recovered within 72 hours.